wemiibidun/calendarx-reservation-system/README.md

 - Delete any reservation
 - Reservations are saved to **localStorage**
 - Duplicate/conflicting time checks
-- Automatically re-renders chart on screen resize
+- Automatically re-renders the chart on screen resize
 - Responsive and mobile-friendly UI
 - Friendly hover animations and background visuals
 - No data?
-Shows a helpful “No Data” message in chart section
+Shows a helpful “No Data” message in the chart section

 ---